 Your vibe-coded app almost works.
 I’ll get it the rest of the way.

-Want to work with an experienced software engineer to ship your app built with Cursor, Bolt, Lovable, Replit Agent, or other AI and vibe coding tools?
+Want to work with an experienced software engineer to ship your app built with Claude Code, Bolt, Lovable, Replit Agent, or other AI and vibe coding tools?

 I’m spinning this up now and taking early clients soon.
 Drop your email and I’ll reach out when spots open.